dLars99/react-routing-tabs/README.md

 > `isNav?`: boolean
 > - Is this part of a true nav component?
 >
-> `label`: string
+> `name`: string
 > - Display text for the tab
 >
-> `link`?: string
+> `route`?: string
-> - Destination link for the tab.
-If not provided, the tab will use a slug from the label
+> - Destination route for the tab.
+If not provided, the tab will use a slug from the name

 ----
 ### TabpanelWindow